GLOBAL MARKETS-Dollar gains, stocks slip as Fed officials talk tough on rates

 Pound and UK Gilt recover from 'mini budget' turmoilhttps://tmsnrt.rs/3tDkt1W

-(Reporting by Herbert Lash, additional reporting by Marc Jones in London, Kevin Buckland in Tokyo; editing by Bernadette Baum and Kirsten Donovan)
+(Reporting by Herbert Lash, additional reporting by Marc Jones in London, Kevin Buckland in Tokyo; editing by Bernadette Baum, Kirsten Donovan and Deepa Babington)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))